nexmo-se/dg-oai-11l-connector/README.md

 Optionally, User's original speech transcripts and Agent's text responses are forwarded to the Voice API application.</br>

-See https://github.com/nexmo-se/voice-to-ai-engines for a **sample Voice API application** using this Connector code to stream audio from voice calls to Deepgram ASR engine.
+See https://github.com/nexmo-se/voice-to-ai-engines or https://github.com/nexmo-se/ai-assisted-calls for a **sample Voice API application** using this Connector code to stream audio from voice calls to Deepgram ASR engine.

 ## Prerequisites